Module 2

 Consequence 2B: The Middle Ground +1

-Elena sends a carefully worded response to the journalist:
+Elena sends a carefully worded reply:

 Dear Lena,